ninjoz/gitart/documentations/HLD.md

 - Each Design must belong to at least one Category, each Category must have at least one Design.

 #### ${\color{lightgreen}Data \space Sources}$
+We used the public API of the Art Institute of Chicago as the main source for artworks.
+The API contains artwork images, titles and other data we scrapped and used in this project.
+You can find more information about the API [here](https://api.artic.edu/docs/#introduction).

+We used a simple [scraper](data_processing/data_scraper.js) to extract titles, image codes, descriptions of the artworks and search tags from the [data dump](https://github.com/art-institute-of-chicago/api-data/tree/master).
+The scraper basically reads JSON files one by one, then writes extracted attributes to a file.
+For example, this is a [file](data_processing/image_codes.txt) containing a sample of images codes scraped.

+After that, the content of these files is formatted to sql insertion statements in a [spreadsheet](https://docs.google.com/spreadsheets/d/1gUla3A6qMdjd78JRPIcwKTgs9-XzYs1CV3SpVdhZuoM/edit?usp=drive_link), then inserted in our database.

+The image codes scraped are used to get direct [IIIF URLs](https://iiif.io/api/image/2.0/) to the artwork images.\
+for example, an image with the code: `8307059e-a394-4329-04ee-9158c09b0cc7`\
+can be accessed using this IIIF URL: https://www.artic.edu/iiif/2/8307059e-a394-4329-04ee-9158c09b0cc7/full/400,/0/default.jpg \
+*notice that the URL contains the code, so we can change the image displayed by just changing the code\

+Then we used these URLs to display images in our HTML pages.

+Also, some of the artworks used in this project are made by artists in our team.
+The rest of them are random artworks we found on pinterest.

 ## ${\color{lightgreen}4. \space Conclusion}$